England

 Court Funds Office

-Website of the Court Funds Office, the UK government department responsible for money being paid into and out of the courts, money belonging to people who lack the capacity to make decisions themselves and children who have been awarded damages through civil proceedings.
-The Court Funds Office also provides a banking and investment service for courts in England and Wales.
-The site includes information about the work of the Office, downloadable forms and a glossary.
+Court Funds Office (CFO) page of the UK government website, with contact information and brief guidance about making a complaint.
+The CFO is responsible for money being paid into and out of the courts, money belonging to people who lack the capacity to make decisions themselves and children who have been awarded damages through civil proceedings.
+It also provides a banking and investment service for courts in England and Wales.

 Trusts, Settlements and Estates Manual